FabioBer/LLM/README.md

 # LLM

-This repository tracks experimentation with Large Language Models.
+This repository tracks personal experimentation with Large Language Models.

 It is organized in
 - data: contaning files to build knowledge bases